 In the previous posts, we’ve talked about the mild cuisine of North Vietnam and the spicy meals from Central Vietnam.
-Today, we’re going to inform you what you can expect from Southern Vietnam when it comes to food.
+Today, we’re going to inform you what you can expect from Southern part when it comes to Vietnam traditional food.
 We’ll also show you some of the most popular and the tastiest meals from this area.
 Ready?

 Eating in Southern Vietnam

 The first difference you’ll notice between the cuisine of Southern Vietnam and the cuisines of other parts of the country is the increased sweetness of the southern meals.
 The sweetness is owed not only to the use of sugar but also to the use of coconut milk, which is also a pretty popular sweetener in this region.
 The food is also based on a frequent use of seafood, shallots, garlic, and fresh herbs.
 The area is also known for a large number of vegetables and fruits grown in the fertile soil of South.

 If you enjoy eating crepes, the ones prepared in Southern Vietnam may be a great meal for you.
 In this area of Vietnam, the most popular crepes are Banh xeo and Banh khot.

 They are the crepes made of coconut milk and rice flour that may come with various fillings, such as crunchy vegetables, fresh herbs, shellfish, and cram in meat.
 You can also combine them with tasty sauces.
 Dipping your Banh xeo into some of popular Vietnam’s sauces gives them an even richer taste.

 On the other hand, Banh khot are crispy crepes that are soft inside and also made from coconut milk and ground rice.
 They are cooked in special hemispherical molds and are commonly served in a lettuce leaf, rolled with herbs.